A Powerful Time Management Strategy – The Time Budget

 Monthly Tasks

 • Monthly Tasks.
-I tend to not have too many of these.
-Most of these will be captured in my generic weekly chores (for example, monthly bill payments).
+These are often captured in the generic “weekly chores.”
 However, perhaps you have a particular group you volunteer with, or have activities with that would fit in here.

 Total weekly time used = 146 hours